eventemitter3 vs mitt vs nanoevents

 • eventemitter3:

-Choose EventEmitter3 if you need a robust and highly performant event emitter with a simple API.
-It's ideal for applications that require high-frequency event handling and need to manage a large number of listeners efficiently.
+Choose EventEmitter3 if you need a robust and high-performance event emitter with a focus on speed and efficiency.
+It is particularly well-suited for applications that require a large number of events and listeners, as it is optimized for performance and memory usage.

 • mitt: